 Opportunities for Swedish companies

 There is a continuous fast-moving development and transformation with a focus on technology, innovation, and sustainability – all areas where Swedish companies can add great value but will also have fierce competition.
-Known as pragmatic and early adopters, the Benelux region and Sweden have a highly similar business climate.
+The Benelux region and Sweden have similar business climate, but there are also distinct differences between the markets.
+Consumers in the Netherlands are known as pragmatic and early adopters, while Belgian consumers are more traditional.
+However, if consumers in the Benelux region are willing to buy your products, chances are higher for success in other European markets.
 Yet as our Trade & Invest commissioner Tomas Korseman explains below, it is wise not to underestimate the differences that do exist.

 With our office in The Hague, Business Sweden has been present in the Benelux region since the mid-1970s and is well positioned to help Swedish companies with everything from strategic advice and market insights to practical support.
 Thanks to our extensive network in both public and private institutions, you can count on us to kickstart your activities in this region.